Indian security forces kill 4 suspected rebels in Kashmir

-SRINAGAR, India (AP) — News reports say Indian security forces have killed four suspected insurgents in the Indian portion of disputed Kashmir.
+SRINAGAR, India (AP) — Indian security forces killed four suspected insurgents in the Indian portion of disputed Kashmir on Sunday, police said.

-Press Trust of India says they were killed in an encounter Sunday in the Kulgam district of south Kashmir.

-The agency quoted the army as saying security forces are searching the area following the clash.
+They were killed in an encounter in the Kulgam district of south Kashmir, the Press Trust of India news agency reported.
+It quoted the army as saying security forces were searching the area following the clash.

 Rebel groups have been fighting Indian rule since 1989, demanding Kashmir's independence or merger with Pakistan.